hansonxyz/Scripts/readme.md

 # Scripts Repository

-This repository, named "scripts", is a collection of the most useful shell, Python, and PHP scripts that are used on a day-to-day basis.
-These scripts are categorized in separate files and directories, each serving a different purpose in various programming environments.
+This repository is a collection of the most useful scripts that are used on a day-to-day basis.

-These scripts are open-source and free to use under the MIT license.

 ## Index